Wednesday, January 16, 2013

 Posted by D. Daniel Sokol

-ABSTRACT: Natural experiments may serve as a test of an economic theory that purports to evaluate the competitive effects of a proposed transaction and therefore play an important role in merger analysis.
-Using aggregate reviews of Federal Trade Commission merger studies, it is possible to identify a range of quantitative and qualitative experiments supportive of unilateral effects, coordinated interaction or continued competition theories.
-The court decisions in Staples, Oracle, and Whole Foods play an important role in structuring the review in unilateral cases, while Richard Posner’s commentary on performance analysis is relevant to coordinated interaction cases.
-Other experiments show either no structure-performance relationship in a market or undermine a key characteristic of Guidelines analysis to imply that the merger in question is not likely to be anti-competitive.
-A final section evaluates the linkage between the experimental evidence, supplemented at times with validated customer complaint and hot document findings, and the merger challenge decision.
-While the results show the bulk of the merger challenges were substantiated by some type of evidence, a number of matters are challenged on pure structural grounds.
+ABSTRACT: Natural experiments have the potential to test economic theories that purport to predict the competitive effects of a proposed transaction.
+This article provides a review of natural experiment and other examples of direct effects’ evidence identified in Federal Trade Commission (FTC) merger investigations.
+Using reviews of staff analyses, it is possible to identify a number of quantitative and qualitative experiments supportive of unilateral effects, coordinated interaction or continued competition theories.
+The court decisions in Staples, Oracle, and Whole Foods play a role in structuring the review in unilateral effects investigations, and Judge Posner’s commentary on performance analysis is relevant in coordinated interaction cases.
+Other experiments show either no structure–performance relationship in a market or undermine a key characteristic of Guidelines analysis and imply that the merger in question is not anticompetitive.
+This natural experiment evidence, supplemented with validated customer complaints and hot document findings suggestive of experiments lost to time, is able to successfully predict the outcome of almost two thirds of the FTC merger challenge decisions.
+While structural analysis remains important when effects’ evidence is unavailable, testing theoretical models with direct effects’ evidence seems possible for the bulk of the FTC’s merger investigations.
+Empirical fact is more likely than theoretical analysis to improve the market review process.